benrhughes/todotxt.net/README.md

 ### todotxt.net

-This is an implemention of [todo.txt](http://todotxt.com/) on the .NET framework.
-As far as I am aware, it is fully complient with [Gina's spec](https://github.com/ginatrapani/todo.txt-touch/wiki/Todo.txt-File-Format).
+This is an implemention of [todo.txt](http://todotxt.com/) using the .NET framework.
+As far as I am aware, it is fully complient with [Gina's spec](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format).

 There is installer for the latest version available from the [github download page](https://github.com/benrhughes/todotxt.net/downloads).